-The B.S. degree in Civil or Electronic Engineering Technology is a cooperative program offered jointly by Francis Marion University and Florence Darlington Technical College.
-Therefore, students who wish to participate in the program should promptly notify the Office of Academic Advising at Francis Marion University upon making the decision to pursue a CET or EET degree so that an appropriate adviser can be assigned to them.
+The B.S. degree in Engineering Technology has two tracks - Civil or Electronic.
+This is a cooperative program offered jointly by Francis Marion University and Florence Darlington Technical College.
+Therefore, students who wish to participate in the program should promptly notify the Office of Academic Advising at Francis Marion University upon making the decision to pursue a Engineering Technology degree so that an appropriate adviser (Civil or Electronic) can be assigned to them.
 Substantial course work is required at both institutions, and a careful coordination of scheduling between the two schools is necessary to insure the successful completion of either program.
 The following is suggested scheduling of classes by year at each school:

 Freshman Year: All work at Francis Marion University (some summer school work may be necessary for those students who do not take English 112 and Math 111 in their first semester).